Exploring Dynamic Context for Multi-path Trajectory Prediction: Method

 \subsection{Encoder Network}

-Our encoder has two branches and each one mainly consists of stacked self-attention layers followed by an LSTM module, as illustrated in Fig.~\ref{fig:pipeline}.
-One branch is trained to learn motion information from the observed trajectories, and the other one is trained to explore dynamic interactions among agents from the dynamic maps as discussed in Sec.~\ref{subsec:maps}.
-The input of the former is the locations vector of the observed trajectory of the target agent $\mathbf{X}_i=\{\mathbf{x}_i^1,\cdots,\mathbf{x}_i^{T}\}\in \mathbb{R}^{T\times2}$, while the latter one is the dynamic maps of the target agent noted as $DM=\{O, S, P\}\in \mathbb{R}^{T\times H \times W \times 3}$.
-For simplicity, we take the former one as an example.
-To get a sparse high-dimension representation, $\mathbf{X}_i$ is first passed to a convolution layer (Conv) and a fully connected (FC) layer.
+The spatial-temporal context from both the observation time and prediction time are encoded by Encoder X and Y, respectively.
+Both encoders have the same two-stream structure: both streams consist of stacked self-attention layers; as illustrated in Fig.~\ref{fig:pipeline} one stream is followed by a global average pooling (GApool), while the other one is followed by an LSTM module.
+The upper stream is trained to learn motion information from the observed trajectory, whose input is the locations vector of the observed trajectory of the target agent $\mathbf{X}_i=\{\mathbf{x}_i^1,\cdots,\mathbf{x}_i^{T}\}\in \mathbb{R}^{T\times2}$.
+The lower stream is trained to explore dynamic interactions among agents from the dynamic maps noted as $DM=\{O, S, P\}\in \mathbb{R}^{T\times H \times W \times 3}$ (discussed in Sec.~\ref{subsec:maps}).
+For simplicity, we take the upper stream for illustration.
+To get a sparse high dimensional representation, $\mathbf{X}_i$ is first passed to a 1D convolution layer (Conv1D) and a fully connected (FC) layer.
 Each of them is followed by a ReLU non-linear activation.
 We denote this operation as $\pi(\mathbf{X}_i)$.
-A self-attention layer takes as input the Query ($Q$), Key ($K$) and Value ($V$) and outputs a weighted sum of the value vectors, as depicted in Fig.~\ref{fig:transencoder}.
+A self-attention layer takes as input the Query ($Q$), Key ($K$) and Value ($V$) and outputs a weighted sum of the value vectors.
 The weight assigned to each value is calculated as the dot-product of the query with the corresponding key:

 where $\sqrt{d_k}$ is the scaling factor, $d_k$ is the dimension of the vector $K$ and $\mathbf{T}$ is the transpose operation.
 This operation is also called \emph{scaled dot-product attention}~\cite{vaswani2017attention}.
-The $Q$, $K$ and $V$ are obtained by three linear transformations with the same input separately:
+The $Q$, $K$ and $V$ are obtained by three separated linear transformations:

 where $W_Q, W_K, W_V\in \mathbb{R}^{d_{\pi}\times d_k}$ are the trainable parameters and $d_{\pi}$ is the dimension of $\pi(\mathbf{X})$.